allanschuch/allanschuch/README.md

-Olá!
-Me chamo Allan Nornberg Schuch.
-Sou estudante do curso de Ciência da Computação pela Universidade Federal de Pelotas (UFPel) e programador aficionado.
-Estou aqui para compartilhar projetos e aprendizado!;
+Hi!
+My name is Allan Nornberg Schuch.
+I am a computer science student at the Federal University of Pelotas (UFPel) and a enthusiastic programmer.
+I'm here to share projects and knowledge.